HomeCo. Carlingford Court

-Carlingford Court is a shopping centre owned by JY Group and Home Co.
-It’s located in Carlingford, Sydney.
+HomeCo.
+Carlingford Court (previously known as Carlingford Court and Village Centre) is a shopping centre in the suburb of Carlingford in Northern Sydney.

 Transport

+HomeCo.
 Carlingford Court has bus connections to the Northern Suburbs, Hills District and Greater Western Sydney, as well as local surrounding suburbs.
 It is served by Busways.
 The majority of its bus services are located on Pennant Hills Road and Rembrandt Street.

-Carlingford Court has multi level car parks with 1,472 spaces.
+Carlingford Court has multi-level car parks with 1,427 spaces.